klausler/fortran-wringer-tests/README.md

 * A `COMMON` block name is allowed to be the same as other entities in the same scope, but doing so can raise a bogus error with many compilers.
+* Defined assignment is useful, and allocatable data components are also useful.
+But if you combine them, you can easily write code that is nonportable or works in startling ways on some compilers.
+  Intrinsic assignment requires deallocation of all allocatable subobjects on the left-hand side, whether there's defined assignments defined for their containers or not.
+When defining derived types whose components use defined assignment, it's best to defined assignment for their containers as well.

 ### IEEE arithmetic
 * `HUGE()` and `TINY()` are broken with IEEE floating-point, which